Proteolysis targeting chimera

 A proteolysis targeting chimera (PROTAC) is a molecule that can remove specific unwanted proteins.
 Rather than acting as a conventional enzyme inhibitor, a PROTAC works by inducing selective intracellular proteolysis.
 A heterobifunctional molecule with two active domains and a linker, PROTACs consist of two covalently linked protein-binding molecules: one capable of engaging an E3 ubiquitin ligase, and another that binds to a target protein.
 Recruitment of the E3 ligase to the target results in ubiquitination and subsequent degradation of the target protein via the proteasome.
 Because PROTACs need only to bind their targets with high selectivity (rather than inhibit the target protein's enzymatic activity), efforts are underway to retool previously ineffective inhibitor molecules as PROTACs.

 History

-Kathleen Sakamoto, Craig Crews and Ray Deshaies initially described PROTCs in 2001.
+Kathleen Sakamoto, Craig Crews and Ray Deshaies initially described PROTACs in 2001.
 PROTAC technology has been applied by drug discovery labs using various E3 ligases, including pVHL, CRBN, Mdm2, beta-TrCP1, DCAF11, DCAF15, DCAF16, RNF114, and c-IAP1.
 Yale University licensed the PROTAC technology to Arvinas in 2013–14.

 In 2019, Arvinas put two PROTACs into clinical trials: bavdegalutamide (ARV-110), an androgen receptor degrader, and vepdegestrant (ARV-471), an estrogen receptor degrader.
 In 2021, Arvinas put a second androgen receptor PROTAC, Luxdegalutamide (ARV-766), into the clinic.

-In 2025, Johnson & Johnson acquired PROTCs maker Halda Therapeutics for $3 billion.
+In 2026, vepdegestrant, marketed as Veppanu, became the first PROTAC approved by the Food and Drug Administration.
+The drug, developed by Arvinas and Pfizer, is an estrogen receptor degrader approved for a subset of patients with advanced or metastatic estrogen receptor-positive, HER2-negative breast cancer with ESR1 mutations.
+The approval was based on the VERITAC-2 trial, in which vepdegestrant improved median progression-free survival compared with fulvestrant in patients with ESR1 mutations.